onTheDL/das-nextJS/README.md

-## Contributions
+## Acknoledgements

+Design consultation by Linden Laserna.
-Website design, including Lottie component animations and images, created and contributed by Zach Reece.
+Images and Lottie component animations contributed by Zach Reece.
+Logo generated with BrandCrowd.com